 The building we were standing in front of went through many phases.
 It was once Richards & Kelly Manufacturing before becoming a local watering hole named Richard’s Tavern.

-So I end up making a print from a Richard’s and Kelly coal hole cover (possibly produced feet just feet away) that was in front of Richard’s Tavern – and met a man named Richard.
+So I end up using a managed print services from a professional from a Richard’s and Kelly coal hole cover (possibly produced feet just feet away) that was in front of Richard’s Tavern – and met a man named Richard.
 Best part – that was the first time he ever noticed the cover in the 40 years he’d spent walking that sidewalk.

 This past Spring, I went back and printed it 4 times on the same piece of canvas.
 After exploring colors and compositions, I chose what you see here.
 This piece was part of the “One Wall” exhibit at the Jackson Junge Gallery in Chicago.